Second Era of Northern Domination: Jin dynasty and Southern dynasties

 After the surrender of Lý Thúc Hiến, Liu Kai started governing Jiaozhou from 485 to 490.
-In 490, Kai was succeeded by Fang Facheng, who was depicted by various historical sources as a "bookworm".
+In 490, Liu Kai was succeeded by Fang Facheng, who was depicted by various historical sources as a "bookworm".
 In the same year, a state official Fu Dengzhi launched a coup d'etat against Fang Facheng and captured him.
-Until November of the same year, Fang was replaced by Fu Dengzhi as the new governor. Đại Việt sử ký toàn thư doesn't clearly specify the exact dates of Fu Dengzhi’s governance in Jiaozhou after he assumed office, but it briefly mentions that Li Yuankai succeeded Fu Dengzhi before the collapse of the Southern Qi in 502.
+Until November of the same year, Fang was replaced by Fu Dengzhi as the new governor.
+The Đại Việt sử ký toàn thư doesn't clearly specify the exact dates of Fu Dengzhi’s governance in Jiaozhou after he assumed office, but it briefly mentions that Li Yuankai succeeded Fu Dengzhi before the collapse of the Southern Qi in 502.
 When the Liang dynasty was founded in 502, Li Yuankai was still serving as the governor of Jiaozhou.
-Until 505, he rebelled against the emperor and was suppressed by Lý Tắc, a state official, then executed. Đại Việt sử ký toàn thư doesn't clearly specify who succeeded Li Yuankai after his execution until 516.
-In 516, emperor Wu appointed Li Ce as Jiaozhou's governor.
-That same year, Li Ce suppressed the rebellion of Lý Tông Lão, a former subordinate of Li Yuankai, then beheaded him to bring to Jiankang as an offering to the emperor. Đại Việt sử ký toàn thư doesn't clearly specify the exact dates of Li Ce’s governance in Jiaozhou after he assumed office, but it does mention that in 541, Hou Zi was serving as governor.
-Hou Zi was notorious among Jiaozhou's people for his a cruelty.
+Until 505, he rebelled against the emperor and was suppressed by Li Ze, a state official, then executed.
+In 516, Emperor Wu of Lianh appointed Li Ce as Jiaozhou's governor.
+That same year, Li Ce suppressed the rebellion of Li Zongliao, a former subordinate of Li Yuankai, and brought his head to Jiankang as an offering to the emperor.
+The exact dates of Li Ce's tenure are unknown but in 541, Hou Zi was serving as governor.
+Hou Zi was notorious among Jiaozhou's people for his cruelty.

-In 541, Lý Bôn, a leader of the Ly clan which had Sinitic ancestry, revolted against Hou Zi and the Liang.
+In 541, Lý Bôn, a leader of the Ly clan with Sinitic ancestry, revolted against Hou Zi and the Liang.
 In 544, he defeated the Liang and proclaimed himself Emperor of Nán Yuè with reign era Thiên-đức.
 He named the new kingdom "Vạn Xuân" (萬春, "Eternal Spring").
 Jiaozhou briefly became independence from the Chinese dynasties.
 In 545, Chen Baxian led the Liang army attack Jiaozhou, forced Lý Bôn fled west into the mountains above the Red River, where he was killed by Lao highlanders in 548.